 In a common law case, you’ll be able to claim compensation for:

 It’s important to understand that accepting a WorkCover statutory offer will usually result in the loss of common law rights.
 We strongly recommend taking the time to contact us so your decision will be made with all the information you need to ensure your rights are protected.

 Whether a particular injury entitles you to make a claim will depend on the severity of the injury, along with other factors.
 Please contact us for a free consultation to determine your eligibility.

 It’s also worth noting that you may be able to make a claim for:

-Essentially, if your injury or illness can be reasonably connected to your employment, there’s a chance that you’re entitled to make a claim.
+Essentially, if your work accident, injury or illness can be reasonably connected to your employment, there’s a chance that you’re entitled to make a claim.
 Call us on 1800 435 754 to confirm this.